trygveasp/pysurfex-experiment/trainings/budapest_may_2022.rst

    # Prepare OBSERVATIONS.dat file for Soda

-   oi2soda --t2m_file an_t2m.nc --rh2m_file an_rh2m.nc --sd_file an_sd.nc 2021060506 -o OBSERVATIONS_210605H06.DAT
+   oi2soda --t2m_file an_t2m.nc --rh2m_file an_rh2m.nc --sd_file an_sd.nc 2022042806 -o OBSERVATIONS_220428H06.DAT

 Prepare satellite derived soil moisture observations using pySurfex
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The next exercises are similar to the previous ones but focussing on preparing remote sensing observations of brightness temperature from Sentinel and demonstrate how you could do horizontal analysis on these,
+The next exercises are similar to the previous ones but focusing on preparing remote sensing observations of  surface soil moisture from Sentinel and demonstrate how you could do horizontal analysis on these,

 .. code-block:: bash